 Ratcliff: Fiona does learn something in the course of the story, though she doesn’t have the slightest idea of it until the very last few pages—and of course I don’t want to say much about her big insight except that, just before the realization hits, she feels it coming and gets undressed.
 To be new-born.
 And I do have plans for a continuation of Fiona’s story.
 Fiona maturing, at least in some respects.
 I don’t think she will ever entirely get over her habit of seeing the world refracted though the books she read when she was very young.

-Vincent Katz is the author of the poetry collections Southness (2016) and Swimming Home (2015) and of the book of translations The Complete Elegies of Sextus Propertius (2004).
-His next book of poems, Broadway for Paul, will be published by Alfred A. Knopf in 2020.Carter Ratcliff
+Vincent Katz is a poet and translator.
+He is the author of the poetry collections Swimming Home and Southness and the book of translations The Complete Elegies of Sextus Propertius.
+His next book of poems, Broadway for Paul, comes out in March.Carter Ratcliff

 CARTER RATCLIFF is a poet and art critic who lives and works in Hudson, New York.